open-telemetry/opentelemetry.io/content/en/docs/concepts/observability-primer.md

 [other metadata (i.e. Attributes)](/docs/concepts/otel-concepts/#attributes) to
 provide information about the operation it tracks.

-Below is a sample of the type of information that would be prasent in a Span:
+Below is a sample of the type of information that would be present in a Span:

 <img src="/img/span_visualization.png" alt="Sample Span" width="300"/>